eric/section_one/README.md

 An attempt to make a multi-backend metrics dashboard with a look inspired by FiveRuns Dash.

+## Current Status

+**Completely doesn't work.**

+This is a work in progress.
+The dashboard is a mockup of what I hope it to look like and there is no logic to grab metrics from the remote services.

 ## Currently supported backends

 * [Scout](https://scoutapp.com/)